What are the most violated laws in the United States?

 In 2006, shows like Saturday Night Live began to see their skits downloaded millions of times on YouTube and other similar Web sites.
 That meant both millions of copyright violations and millions of viewers, prompting very different reactions between and within large media firms.
 The legal departments jumped: "Millions of people are stealing our work!"
 The marketing departments responded gleefully: "Wait—millions of people are watching SNL?"
 The tradeoff is between control—what lawyers want—and exposure—what marketing departments crave.
 And for media companies that want both at once, there's no easy answer.

-Tim Wu explains how we all violate copyright in this Slate Vvideo:
+Tim Wu explains in this Slate V video how we all violate copyright:

 The story of Guyz Nite is the perfect illustration of this conflict within media firms.
 Guyz Nite is a "comic rock" group that made a video for its song Die Hard, composed entirely of clips from the three Die Hard movies, produced by 20th Century Fox.
 It was posted on YouTube.